-Now not every trip means walking around or trying to visit as many surrounding areas as possible.
-At times you want to relax, and the place to do so in Dortmund is at the Solebad Wischlingen.
+Not every trip means running around to see as many things as possible.
+Sometimes, you want to relax.
+One of the best places to do so in Dortmund is the Solebad Wischlingen.

-Additionally, there’s a sauna area, Jacuzzi, and private rooms where you can sit and relax alone.
-After that, take a dip at the plunge pool or head to the café for some refreshment.
+Additionally, there’s a sauna area, Jacuzzi, and private areas where you can sit and relax alone.
+After that, dip in the saltwater pool or head to the Gerris Lounge for refreshments.

 9. Kletterhalle Bergwerk

-It’s a great place to get some exercise while on holiday and have lots of fun.
-The facility is a great place for the whole family and comes with instructors to assist with the gear.
-Be ready to use lots of muscle power to get to the top ahead of everyone else.
+It’s a great place to exercise on holidays while having fun.
+The facility happily caters to families and beginners.
+Instructors are available to assist with the gear.
+Be ready to use lots of muscle power to reach the top ahead of everyone else.

 10. Dortmund Zoo

-The city of Dortmund is in charge of the zoo, and you will pay a small fee to access it.
+The city of Dortmund oversees the zoo, and admission is a small fee.
 You can even host events here and enjoy guided tours.
-Other cool animals you can expect are the Angolan giraffe, Sumatran tiger, and white rhino.
+Other majestic animals you can expect are the Angolan giraffe, the Sumatran tiger, and the white rhino.

 11. St. Reinold’s Church

 One way to marvel at the history and architectural design of any city in Europe is to visit the churches.
-So, on your list of things to do in Dortmund, include the St. Reinold’s church that is hard to miss once you visit the city.
+On your list of things to do in Dortmund, include St. Reinold’s Church – named after the city’s patron saint.
+You can’t miss it!

-Though the church’s construction started sometime in the late 13th century, it didn’t complete until 1454.
-Its name is in honor of the patron saint of Dortmund, St. Reinold, and is smack in the middle of the market square.
+Though the construction of St. Reinold’s Church started sometime in the late 13th century, it wasn’t complete until the 14th century.
+The church is located in the heart of the city’s market square and is one of the most prominent landmarks in Dortmund.